Skip to content

 large Extra Large Memory Shared nodes=1, ntasks=1 time=00:10:00, ntasks=1, mem-per-cpu=27130mb time=2-00:00:00, nodes=8, ntasks=152, mem=4123930mb

-All nodes have 76 physical cores and Simultaneous Multithreading (SMT, also called "Hypterthreading") with 2 threads per core is activated.
+All Intel nodes have 76 physical cores and Simultaneous Multithreading (SMT, also called "Hypterthreading") with 2 threads per core is activated.
 This results in 76 * 2 = 152 possible threads per node (hence ntasks=152).
 Your application may profit from SMT, but using more than 76 tasks per node can also significantly impact performance depending on the exact instructions performed.
+The AMD nodes have 64 physical cores which results in 128 possible threads.

 Slurm Usage